Avoid an Event Communication Nightmare

-When it comes to event communication leading up to the big day, it’s all about social, email and mobile for Karen.
+When it comes to event communication leading up to the big day, it’s all about social, email and mobile.

 If you are offering the right event communication to your attendees in the places they’re looking for it – their inboxes, on social media and through your mobile event app – you can be sure you won’t be stuck in a situation where people feel misinformed.
 And taking care of your attendees is an important investment in your future events.